-Pune International Film Festival (PIFF) was started in 2002 with the idea of building and promoting a healthy film culture in Pune.
+Pune International Film Festival (PIFF) was started with the idea of building and promoting a healthy film culture in Pune.
 Our objective is to give film lovers in the city access to global cinema and spark a cultural exchange.
 With discussions, lectures and master classes on varied topics related to the craft, we try to instil an academic flavour in the festival.

 Every edition of PIFF has a unique contemporary theme.
 Through categories like World Competition, Marathi Competition, Global Cinema, Country Focus and Retrospective, we bring forth quality films from various countries and cultures.
 An acclaimed international jury decides awards for films in the competitive sections.

 The Government of Maharashtra recognised PIFF as its official festival in 2010.
 PIFF is the only festival that gives international recognition to Marathi cinema.
 Every year, PIFF continues to grow with the participation of more and more accomplished film personalities, emerging filmmakers and film enthusiasts.